Lucius Verus

-Early life, family, and career

-Early life and family
+Early life

 Born Lucius Ceionius Commodus on 15 December 130, Verus was the first-born son of Avidia and Lucius Aelius Caesar, the first adopted son and heir of Emperor Hadrian.
 He was born and raised in Rome.
-Verus had another brother, Gaius Avidius Ceionius Commodus, and two sisters, Ceionia Fabia and Ceionia Plautia.
+Verus had two sisters, Ceionia Fabia and Ceionia Plautia.
 His maternal grandparents were the senator Gaius Avidius Nigrinus and the unattested noblewoman Plautia.
-Although Hadrian was his adoptive paternal grandfather, his biological paternal grandparents were the consul Lucius Ceionius Commodus and either Aelia or Fundania Plautia.

-Career

-When his father died in early 138, Hadrian chose Antoninus Pius (86–161) as his successor.
-Antoninus was adopted by Hadrian on the condition that Verus and Hadrian's great-nephew Marcus Aurelius be adopted by Antoninus as his sons and heirs.
-By this scheme, Verus, who was already Hadrian's adoptive grandson through his natural father, remained as such through his new father, Antoninus.
-The adoption of Marcus Aurelius was probably a suggestion of Antoninus himself, since Marcus was the nephew of Antoninus' wife.
+When his father died on 1 January 138, Hadrian chose Titus Aurelius Antoninus as his new heir, giving him the title of caesar.
+Antoninus was instructed to adopt Lucius alongside Marcus, Hadrian's nephew by marriage.
+By this scheme, Lucius, who was already Hadrian's adoptive grandson through his natural father, remained as such through his new father.
+Antoninus also betrothed his daughter Faustina to Lucius, although the arrangement was canceled soon after.

 Immediately after Hadrian's death, Antoninus approached Marcus and requested that his marriage arrangements be amended: Marcus' betrothal to Ceionia Fabia would be annulled, and he would be betrothed to Faustina, Antoninus' daughter, instead.
 Faustina's betrothal to Ceionia's brother Lucius Commodus would also have to be annulled.
 Marcus consented to Antoninus' proposal.

 As a prince and future emperor, Verus received careful education from the famous grammaticus Marcus Cornelius Fronto.
 He was reported to have been an excellent student, fond of writing poetry and delivering speeches.
-Verus started his political career as a quaestor in 153, became consul in 154, and in 161 was consul again with Marcus Aurelius as his senior partner.
+Verus started his political career as a quaestor in 153 (one year before the legal age), became consul in 154, and in 161 was consul again with Marcus Aurelius.